 top of page

-Bais Yaakov of Boca Raton Building the Future
+Bais Yaakov of Boca Raton: Building Dreams, Shaping Futures

 Bais Yaakov of Boca Raton (BYB) guides each student to become spiritually and academically equipped with the skills, passion, and vision needed to cultivate her own unique role as a Bas Yisrael.